Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Looking for more?
 Check out these resources for finding funding and grants for your small business:

-Small business owners have several options when it comes to legal set up.
+Small business owners have several options regarding legal setup.
 This section will demystify the different business structures and help you choose the right path for your business.

-You can file a DBA (doing business as) or create a business structure, such as an LLC.
+You can file a Doing Business As (DBA) or create a business structure, such as a limited liability company (LLC).
 If you file an LLC, you will register your name as part of the process.

 Choose a business name.
 You can use business name generators to find a unique name.